yuvrajverma412/testing_repo/README.md

 ```

 ## Description
 r_2_python_conversion package is use to calculate GSVA, SingScore and AUCell.
+We
+can calculate GSVA, SingScore and AUCell by passing the Micro Array and GeneSet data.
+And it return numpy array.
+To find GSVA Enrichment Score you use **gsva_score** function,
+for singscore you use **singscore_score** function and for AUCell you use **aucell_score**
+function.

 Gene set variation analysis (GSVA) is a particular type of gene set enrichment
 method that works on single samples and enables pathway-centric analyses of